floooh/floooh.github.io/_posts/2018-06-02-one-year-of-c.md

 ### Less Language Feature 'Anxiety'

-This is a bit strange, but I feel more calm and focused when writing C code.
+This is also a bit strange, but I feel more calm and focused when writing C code.
 Again this is something that I would never have noticed without starting to write C again.
 When writing C++ there's always more than one way to do something and many micro-decisions need to happen: